cindykandie/portfolio/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank my coding partners (Sammy and Ismail Mayito) and every code reviewer
+I would like to thank my coding partners, standup partners and every code reviewer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>